 Where it is the council’s view that the award of any relief is not in the best interest of the taxpayers of Salford.
 That is businesses which are having a detrimental impact on the city, our residents, or our neighbourhoods, such as where the council is taking enforcement action against a business for a serious offence.

-In line with similar discretionary relief schemes, businesses being awarded COVID-19 Additional Relief will receive:
+In line with similar discretionary relief schemes, businesses awarded COVID-19 Additional Relief received:

-The relief will be applied directly to the ratepayers account after mandatory reliefs and other discretionary reliefs grants have been applied.
+The relief was applied directly to the ratepayers account after mandatory reliefs and other discretionary reliefs grants have been applied.

-Where this means the account will be in credit for 2021/2022, a refund will be made to the registered liable rates payer.
-The instalments due for 2022/2023 will remain the same.
+Where the account went into credit for 2021/2022, a refund was made to the registered liable rates payer.
+The instalments due for 2022/2023 remained the same.

 Discretionary relief such as COVID-19 Additional relief is likely to amount to a subsidy.
 It is the responsibility of the business at ‘economic actor’ level to understand that by accepting this relief it will not breach the current UK Subsidy Allowance thresholds and be able to declare the total amount of subsidies received in the last three financial years.